-How a DUI Charge Proceeds in St. Louis County
+How a DWI Charge Proceeds in St. Louis County

-St. Louis County Circuit Court handles all felony DUI charges and many of the misdemeanor DUI charges that are filed after an arrest within the boundary of St. Louis County.
-The Court is situated in Clayton, Missouri.
-Clayton is the seat of St. Louis County and is home to not only the Circuit Court but the headquarters for the St. Louis County Police Department.
-The St. Louis County Jail is located in the Buzz Westfall Justice Center, where many of DUI arrests made in the county are processed.
+How a DWI charge proceeds in St. Louis County.
+The St. Louis County Circuit Court handles all felony DWI charges and many of the misdemeanor DWI charges that are filed after an arrest within the boundary of St. Louis County.
+The Court is situated in Clayton, Missouri, which is the seat of St. Louis County and home to not only the Circuit Court but the headquarters for the St. Louis County Police Department.
+The St. Louis County Jail is located in the Buzz Westfall Justice Center, where many of the DWI arrests made in the county are processed.

-All DUI charges, whether a felony or misdemeanor, begin with an arrest.
+All DWI charges, whether a felony or misdemeanor, begin with an arrest.
 The arresting officer may be employed by any number of police departments operating within St. Louis County.
 For example, you may have been pulled over and subsequently arrested by a St. Louis County Officer.
-Alternatively, a Missouri State Highway Patrol Trooper operating in St. Louis County may have initiated the DUI investigation.
-Finally, there are approximately 88 municipal governments operating within the confines of St. Louis County, most of whom have their own municipal police departments.
+Alternatively, a Missouri State Highway Patrol Trooper operating in St. Louis County may have initiated the DWI investigation.
+Finally, there are approximately 84 municipal governments with Municipal Courts operating within the confines of St. Louis County, most of whom have their own police departments.

-After you have been arrested for a First DUI or Second DUI in St. Louis County, you will be allowed to post bond.
-You will be issued a ticket for Driving While Intoxicated in violation of either Missouri's DUI statute or you will be charged in violation of a municipal ordinance prohibiting Driving While Intoxicated.
+After you have been arrested for a First DWI or Second DWI in St. Louis County, you will be allowed to post bond.
+You will be issued a ticket for Driving While Intoxicated in violation of either Missouri's DWI statute (RSMo.
+577.010) or you will be charged in violation of a municipal ordinance prohibiting Driving While Intoxicated.
 Some municipalities may even identify the charge as Operating a Motor Vehicle in an Intoxicated Condition.
 Either way it is named, the penalties are the same.

-A St. Louis County DUI Attorney, like Anthony Bretz, will be able to help you determine where your case is being prosecuted and navigate you through the Municipal Court where your DUI may be filed.
-With over ten years of experience representing clients with DUI charges in the St. Louis County area, Anthony Bretz is familiar with each of the area's municipal courts, their staff, the prosecutors and the judges.
-Being a defendant in a misdemeanor DUI case may not be a painless experience, but it does not have to be excruciating.
-A seasoned St. Louis County DUI lawyer will help you present a strong defense and give you a fighting chance.
+St. Louis County DWI Attorney Anthony Bretz, will be able to help you determine where your case is being prosecuted and navigate you through the Municipal Court where your DWI may be filed.
+With nearly twenty years of experience representing DWI clients in the St. Louis County area, he is familiar with each of the area's municipal courts, their staff, the prosecutors and judges.
+Being a defendant in a misdemeanor DWI case may not be a painless experience, but you don't need to go at it alone.
+Anthony Bretz will help you present a strong, agressive dwi defense and give you a fighting chance.

 Arrest by A Municipal Officer

-When a police officer employed by one of the 58 municipal police departments arrests a person for a Misdemeanor DUI, then the case will be prosecuted in the local municipal court.
+When a police officer employed by a municipal police department arrests you for a Misdemeanor DWI, your case will be prosecuted in the local municipal court.
 Your court date will usually be written on the ticket itself, along with the time and location of the courthouse and a phone number for the court.
-Additional information that is found on the ticket includes: the nature of the charge; the authorizing statute or ordinance under which the arrest was made and ticket issued; the name of the driver and arresting officer; and the location, date, and time of the arrest.
+Additional information that is found on the ticket includes: the nature of the charge; the authorizing statute or ordinance under which the arrest was made and ticket issued; your name and the arresting office's; and the location, date, and time of the arrest.

 In the municipal courts in St. Louis County, both the judge and prosecuting attorney are full-time attorneys during the day.
 This is one reason why most of the municipal courts in St. Louis County hold night court.
 Another reason is that it permits most defendants the ability to attend court without missing work.
 However, a recent trend over the past several years is for area municipal courts to start conducting their sessions during the morning or afternoon.